Category Archives: Awesomeness

 • Stop, listen, and think.
 We often just want to move and try stuff, but if you stop for a second, really listen to what your coach is saying, and think it though, you’ll have better results (Hint: think more zen tortoise than chimpanzee on meth).
 One thing that helps me tremendously when I’m trying to master a new move is repeating the coach’s words back to myself.
 “Bring tails to poles, and key to the wrapped side”, “move towards the free leg, and continue the rotation”.
 You get the idea.
 Sometimes, just saying it out loud deciphers it in your brain.

-• Perception can be crazy subjective.
+• Perception can be super subjective.
 BUT, some things are always the same!
 The front of your body is always the front of your body.
 Towards the floor is always the same direction (unless you are living in an alternate reality, in which case please disregard).
 This is more of that stopping and thinking business – just because you’re upside down doesn’t mean the floor becomes the ceiling or your front becomes your back!

 The Teacher’s Challenge